 This explosion of consumer tech has led to increased demand for even more opportunities to engage with their providers and health plans online.
 These changing consumer habits put a lot of pressure on organizations to offer seamless digital experiences and timely, accurate information.

-With COVID-19 fast-tracking the demand for a digital entryway into care, how can digital health companies keep pace?
+With patient preferences fast-tracking the demand for a digital entryway into care, how can digital health companies keep pace?
 It starts with the fundamentals: ensuring that members can access basic and accurate information about providers through a trustworthy and up-to-date provider directory.

 Why start the digital experience with provider directories?